 What are the Major Types of Eating Disorders?

 We live in a society that still idealizes thinness, even as bodies become heavier.
 Almost everyone seems to have some concern about their weight, at least occasionally.
 People with eating disorders take such concerns to extremes, developing abnormal eating habits that threaten well-being and even their lives.

 There are three major types of eating disorders:

-- Another category of eating disorders is eating disorder not otherwise specified, or ednos, in which individuals have eating-related problems but don’t meet the official criteria for anorexia, bulimia or binge eating.
+- Another category of eating disorders is used to be called eating disorder not otherwise specified, or ednos, in which individuals have eating-related problems but don’t meet the official criteria for anorexia, bulimia or binge eating.
 The category is now called Otherwise Specified Feeding and Eating Disorder, or OSFED.
 Disorders in this category are just as serious as those in other categories.